casanet/casanet-server/README.md

 #### Method 2: Using casa remote server
 The casa remote server is built for this, [casanet-remote](https://github.com/casanet/remote-server) run on cloud service and used to redirect API requests to the local server.

+## Runinng local casanet server in my computer

+To make it easy to use there are ready to use binaries [here](https://github.com/casanet/casanet-server/releases) just download the binary file (depend on your OS) and the `casanet.json` configuration file, It's recommanded to read the configuration section [here](./backend/README.md#configure-server).

+In addination I made a [Linux deployment tutorial](./docs/LINUX.md) for a Linux based devices (raspberry pi etc.)

 ## Supported IoT devices / protocols